ramey/paper-hdrda/README.md

 # High-Dimensional Regularized Discriminant Analysis

 This repository includes the paper and simulation code.
+Our paper is [available on arXiv.org](http://arxiv.org/abs/1602.01182).

 ## Installation